suve/LD25/README.md

   Controls whether the built executable should be stripped of debug symbols.
   The default value is `false`.

 The option syntax is `--option=value`.
 Passing `--option value` will result in an error.
 For boolean options, the value can be omitted; it will be treated as `true`.

-The script generates a `Makefile`, so once you've configured everything to your liking (or just decided to go with the defaults), you can build the game through the usual method:
+The script generates a Makefile, so once you've configured everything to your liking (or just decided to go with the defaults), you can build the game through the usual method:

     $ make all

+### Installing the game

+If you set `assets` to `standalone` (the default value) during the configuration phase, the game is ready to go.
+You can launch the executable found at `build/colorful` and enjoy yourself.
+Since the game stores its configuration file and savestates inside the user's home directory, it should continue to work even if moved to a non-writeable location.

+If you're trying to package the game for Linux, go back and ensure you've configured `assets` to `systemwide`.
+If everything checks out, you can go ahead and use the `install` target defined in the Makefile.

+    $ make install [DESTDIR=]

+Note that, currently, there is no support for specifying the installation prefix;
+it is hard-coded to `/usr`.

-### Building for Android
+## Building for Android

 Android is a bit of a tough cookie.
 You can find all the extra code (Java/JNI glue, manifests, etc.)